Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Tap a card to add note • Use the highlight Listen button to play the full section

-1902–03 Police Commission recommended creation of Criminal Investigation Department (CID) and Central Intelligence Bureau (CIB).
+Police Commission (1902–03): Recommended the creation of specialized intelligence wings: the Criminal Investigation Department (CID) at the provincial level and the Central Intelligence Bureau (CIB) at the central level.

 Key Developments in British Police System